ARCHIVES

 Francisco also offered some practical insights for those interested in pursuing canine rehab:

-- If possible, shadow someone who already works in the field to learn more about animal rehab before making such a large financial investment and time commitment.
+• If possible, shadow someone who already works in the field to learn more about animal rehab before making such a large financial investment and time commitment.
+For example, a physical therapist might spend a week shadowing a certified canine rehab specialist to observe daily routines and gain hands-on experience before deciding to pursue certification.

-- A successful animal rehabilitation therapist needs to know how to educate the family/owner about diagnosis, rehab programs, prognosis, and HEP.
-Don't think you are done dealing with humans just because you are doing animal rehab!
+• A successful animal rehabilitation therapist needs to know how to educate the family/owner about diagnosis, rehab programs, prognosis, and HEP.

 Want to find out more?
 Check out The Ultimate Guide to Canine Rehabilitation by Francisco Maia!